Djafar Syah of Tidore: Reconstruction of tradition

 During his tenure, Sultan Djafar Syah collaborated with the City District Government and the Provincial Government, resulting in the construction of the Kadato Kie (palace), Sultan's Mosque (Sigi Kolano) and Sultan's Wharf.
 In 2000 the Sultan ran for a seat in the North Maluku Regional Representative Office.
 In fact he won a significant number of votes and sat in the parliament for one term.
 Djafar Syah again ran for the next term again but failed to win a seat.
 The royal palace (kadato) in Tidore had been ruined in 1912, but Djafar Syah began construction of a new Kadato Kie in 2002 with an initial fund of Rp.
 500,000,000, being assistance from the Acting Governor of North Maluku, SH Sarundajang.
 The Kadato Kie took nine years to complete (2002-2010).
-Not long after the inauguration, the Sultan passed away from a liver illness on 13 April 2012 in Jakarta at the Husada Bakti Hospital.
+Not long after the inauguration, the Sultan died from a liver illness on 13 April 2012 in Jakarta at the Husada Bakti Hospital.
 His body was returned to Tidore on 14 April, and buried in the grave complex of Sultan Nuku with a grand royal ceremony.

 Although he had sons, Sultan Djafar Syah was succeeded by Husain Syah, belonging to another branch of the Sultan's family.
 The dignity of Sultan is not strictly hereditary in Tidore, but the candidate is chosen by the local headmen from any of the four dynastic branches descended from Sultan Saifuddin (d.
 1687).